-Frank Smeekes serves as DHR International's Managing Partner, Europe, and as the Global Industrial Practice Leader.
-He is also a member of DHR International's Board of Directors.
+Frank Smeekes serves as DHR International's Managing Partner, Europe and is also a member of DHR International's Board of Directors.
 Read more >

-Frank Smeekes serves as DHR International's Managing Partner, Europe, and as the Global Industrial Practice Leader.
-He is also a member of DHR International's Board of Directors.
+Frank Smeekes serves as DHR International's Managing Partner, Europe and is also a member of DHR International's Board of Directors.

-Next to being responsible for Europe Mr. Smeekes executes individual projects but predominantly leads global teams in order to execute noteworthy assignments like: CEO Cargolux, CEO of Tesla, CEO of Tata Automotive, CEO of Mark IV, CEO code 3, COO of the World Bank, Chief Institutional Integrity of the Worldbank, Board-member for Sheerwind Energy, Visteon, Board- member Lear.
+Next to individual assignments, Frank has led global teams on some noteworthy assignments such as placing the CEO of Cargolux, CEO of Tesla, CEO of Tata Automotive, CEO of Mark IV, CEO code 3, and Board-members for Visteon, Lear, and Sheerwind.

-Mr. Smeekes is native Dutch and fluent in English and German with a good understanding of French.
-He holds a Bachelor of Science in Economics and a Master of Business Administration.
+Frank is native Dutch and fluent in English and German with a good understanding of French.
+He holds a Bachelor of Science in Economics and a Master of Business Administration. < Read less

 SPECIALTY PRACTICE AREAS